ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 This document specifies methods for the encryption and obfuscation of IP addresses for both operational use and privacy preservation.
 The objective is to enable network operators, researchers, and privacy advocates to share or analyze data while protecting sensitive address information, addressing concerns raised in {{!RFC7624}} regarding confidentiality in the face of pervasive surveillance.

+For a detailed discussion of the security properties of these methods, see {{security-considerations}}.

 ## Use Cases and Motivations

 The main motivations include:

 - **Privacy Protection:** Encrypting IP addresses prevents the disclosure of user-specific information when data is logged or measured, as discussed in {{!RFC6973}}.
 - **Format Preservation:** Ensuring that the encrypted output remains a valid IP address allows network devices to process the data without modification.
+See {{format-preservation}} for details.
 - **Mitigation of Correlation Attacks:** Deterministic encryption reveals repeated inputs; non‑deterministic modes use a random tweak to obscure linkability while keeping the underlying input confidential.
+See {{non-deterministic-encryption}} for implementation details.
 - **Privacy-Preserving Analytics:** Many common operations like counting unique clients or implementing rate limiting can be performed using encrypted IP addresses without ever accessing the original values.
 This enables privacy-preserving analytics while maintaining functionality.
 - **Third-Party Service Integration:** IP addresses are private information that should not be sent in cleartext to potentially untrusted third-party services or cloud providers.
 Using encrypted IP addresses as keys or identifiers allows integration with external services while protecting user privacy.

+For implementation examples, see {{pseudocode-and-examples}}.

 # Terminology